|

 mushrooms in a wide range of temperatures.
 They grow and produce mushrooms

+well in warm as well as cold climates.
 Log cultivation is usually done with logs 4 - 6 inches in diameter with a

 length of 3 to 4 feet.
 Oak is particularly good for the cultivation of most